civol/HDLRuby/README.md

 ```

 In addition, it is possible to declare inner signals within an execution block.
 While such signals will be physically linked to the system, they are only accessible within the block they are declared into.
-This permits a tighter scope for signals, which improves the readability of the code and make it possible to declare several signals with identical names provided their respective scopes are different.
+This permits a tighter scope for signals, which improves the readability of the code and makes it possible to declare several signals with identical names provided their respective scopes are different.

 An event represents a specific change in the state of a signal.
 For example, a rising edge of a clock signal named `clk` will be represented by the event `clk.posedge`.
 In HDLRuby, events are obtained directly from